I recently read this article about how strength training is seen as a lower class pursuit.

 Strength training requires research.

-To excel in strength training, one must seek out at least the basic information, as it’s nowhere near as intuitive as running or riding bike.
-There is so much nuance, so much variety, and so many factors to consider.
+To excel in strength training, one must seek out at least basic information, as lifting is not as intuitive as running or riding bike.
+There are many factors to consider.
 Rep range, weight load, and exercise selection are all variables that can be manipulated for different outcomes.
-It’s not just lifting heavy shit and grunting.
+It’s not just lifting heavy weights and grunting.
 There is a learning curve.